govex/performance-management-getting-started/align-data.md

 #### Validating Data for Measuring Outcomes

-Validating data is data that is recognized as the standard, or that  is endorsed publically as the key metric for specific measures.
+Validating data is data that is recognized as the standard, or that  is endorsed publicly as the key metric for specific measures.
 The following are common examples of validating data:

 * **Unemployment Rate**: In this changing economy, most governments are focused on employment and use the unemployment rate as a bellwether for economic recovery.
 This information is provided in a dataset from the [Bureau of Labor Statistics](http://www.bls.gov/), and is universally used as benchmark employment data.
 * **Crime Rate**: The FBI's [Uniform Crime Reports (UCR)](https://www.fbi.gov/about-us/cjis/ucr/ucr) are used domestically as the standard for measuring crime from the national level to the local level.